nubenetes/awesome-kubernetes/docs/selenium-appium-zephyr.md

 - [lambdatest.com: How To Scroll a Page Using Selenium WebDriver?](https://www.lambdatest.com/blog/scroll-a-webpage-in-selenium-using-java/)
 - [automationscript.com: Parallel Execution In Selenium Using Jenkins](https://automationscript.com/parallel-execution-in-selenium-using-jenkins/)
 - [lambdatest.com: How To Modify HTTP Request Headers In JAVA Using Selenium WebDriver?](https://www.lambdatest.com/blog/modifying-http-request-headers-in-java-using-selenium-webdriver)
+- [dzone: What's New in Selenium 4?](https://dzone.com/articles/what-is-new-in-selenium-4) The newly released Selenium 4 is creating a lot of buzz and the complete testing community is looking forward to exploring its updated features.

 ## Robot Framework
 * [Robot Framework 🌟](https://robotframework.org/) Robot Framework is a generic open source automation framework.
 It can be used for test automation and robotic process automation (RPA).